klhutchins1/sre-certificate-management/README.md

 - WhoIS module may not respect offline mode.
 - No pause/stop for ongoing scans.
 - Some environment labeling and dashboard aggregation issues.
+- Internal Proxy can provide an incorrect serial Number with a scan for external site.
+- Need to detect or set offline mode during scan.

 ---